 The Auberge Vancouver Hotel features an indoor pool, a sauna and free wifi.
 The guest’s rooms offer a refrigerator and a microwave.
 Guests can also enjoy a well-equipped fitness center a hot tub, and a Turkish bath.
 The hotel also offers table tennis and a squash court for entertainment.
 Enjoy fantastic views from select rooms.
 It is the perfect place to visit Vancouver’s points of interest.

 This area is gritty and full of life.
 You’ll find a good selection of budget hotels here.

 Located adjacent to Sutcliffe Park, the Granville Island Hotel offers a fitness center and seasonal bike rentals.
 Each of the guest rooms offers a stocked minibar and a coffee maker.
 Free wifi is also available throughout the property.
 All private bathrooms include free toiletries and a hairdryer.

 How much does an average hotel in Vancouver cost?

 According to Statista, the average price of a hotel room was $201 Canadian dollars in the second quarter of 2016.

 Another alternative to staying in a hotel in Vancouver is to stay in an Airbnb.
 This is almost always my preferred option for stays of two or more days.
 You’ll find more than 300 properties ranging from penthouses, to private cottages, to cool studios and lofts.
 Use this link to receive a $30 credit on your Airbnb stay.

 Travel to Vancouver

-If you’re travelling to Vancouver from abroad, the easiest way to reach Vancouver is to fly into Vancouver International Airport which is well connected.
-From the airport, you can take a hotel shuttle or the rapid transit rail which brings you to downtown in less than 30 minutes.
+If you’re travelling to visit Vancouver from abroad, the easiest way to reach Vancouver is to fly into Vancouver International Airport which is well connected.
+From the airport, you can take a hotel shuttle or the rapid transit rail which brings you downtown in less than 30 minutes.
 I find the best deals on Skyscanner and book the majority of my flights through them.